The Government of Nepal has declared 15 different areas as the restricted zone to control the flow of travelers and Nar Phu valley is one of them.

 TIMS is not a mandatory permit for the Nar Phu Valley trek but if you are planning to extend your trip towards Annapurna Circuit trek, then a TIMS permit will be mandatory.

-TIMS permits cost USD 20 for independent trekkers and if obtained through a registered agency in Nepal, it will cost USD 10 per person for an unlimited number of days.
+TIMS permits cost USD 20 for independent trekkers and if obtained through a registered agency in Nepal for an unlimited number of days.

 How Can Nar Phu Valley Trek be diverted into different regions of the Annapurna region?